By: Gary Dumais, Psy.D., SPHR, Select Human Resources

 opportunities for employees to make on-the-job decisions or to be invited to

-• Allow mistakes – Too often, corporate cultures confuse “promoting accountability” with
+participate in decision-making processes. - Allow mistakes – Too often, corporate cultures confuse “promoting accountability” with

 chastising employees for making mistakes.
 Repercussions can include reducing the